-Nathalie Seddon is Professor of Biodiversity in the Department of Zoology at the University of Oxford.
+Nathalie Seddon is Professor of Biodiversity in the Department of Biology at the University of Oxford.

 She has broad interests in understanding the origins and maintenance of biodiversity and its relationship with global change.
 Nathalie trained as an evolutionary ecologist at the University of Cambridge and has over 20 years of field experience in tropical forests.
 Her research now focusses on determining the ecological and socioeconomic effectiveness of nature-based solutions to societal challenges, and how best to increase the influence of robust biodiversity and ecosystem science on the design and implementation of climate and development policy.